jacobchughes/saife-endpoint-library/source/index.md

 Your application may utilize SAIFE’s zero-knowledge password reset (ZKPR) capability.
 In the event that a user forgets their password for the application, an administrator can allow the user to unlock the endpoint, all without revealing the user’s application password.

-Password reset capability is enabled during the provisioning process, when the endpoint generates two ZKPR splits.
-One split is stored on the endpoint, while another is encrypted – via the AES algorithm – and then sent to management services via a Continuum server.
+Password reset capability is enabled during the provisioning process, when the endpoint generates a ZKPR key that is split into two halves.
+One half is stored on the endpoint, while the other half is securely sent to management services via a Continuum server.

 The password reset process typically involves the following steps:

 1. The user, attempting to unlock the SAIFE-enabled application, realizes that they do not have the correct password.
 2. The user contacts their administrator using an out-of-band channel (such as a voice call or email), requesting a password reset.
-	* Ideally, an out-of-band authentication mechanism (such as an SMS verification code) should be used in order to minimize the threat of social engineering.
+	* Ideally, an out-of-band authentication mechanism should be used in order to minimize the threat of social engineering.
 3. The administrator resets the password for the pertinent certificate, either in the SAIFE Management Dashboard or using the SAIFE Management API directly.
-4. Management services sends a secure password reset message (containing management services’ ZKPR split) to the endpoint through SAIFE’s network.
+4. Management services sends a hashed, unencrypted password reset message (containing management services’ half of the ZKPR key associated with the endpoint) to the endpoint through SAIFE’s network.
-5. The application unlocks itself and prompts the user for a new password.
+5. The application generates two new password reset splits, securely sending one split to management services through SAIFE’s network.
-6. The user enters a new password, allowing for continued normal use of the application.
+6. The SAIFE Endpoint Library unlocks itself, and the application prompts the user for a new password.
-7. The application generates two new password reset splits, sending one split – encrypted via the AES algorithm – to management services through SAIFE’s network.
+7. The user enters a new password, allowing for continued normal use of the application.

 #Additional Resources